Taishan Nuclear Power Plant: Construction

-Excavation work began on August 26, 2008.
+Excavation work began on 26 August 2008.

 The first concrete for the first unit was poured in October 2009.

 Construction of each unit was planned to take 46 months, significantly faster and cheaper than the first two EPRs in Finland and France.
 These plans proved elusive as start up was repeatedly delayed.
 In February 2017, after 88 months of construction, CGNPC announced that completion of the reactors would be delayed until the second half of 2017 and the first half of 2018.

-Areva was contracted to develop the nuclear island (including reactor) and supply fuel for 15 years, as well as providing technology transfer and engineering services.
+Areva (more specifically its subsidiary Framatome, which is now independent) was contracted to develop the nuclear island (including reactor) and supply fuel for 15 years, as well as providing technology transfer and engineering services.

-In December 2017, Hong Kong media reported that a boiler had cracked during testing, and that welding on the component was considered "problematic".
+In December 2017, Hong Kong media reported that a "boiler" had cracked during testing, and that welding on the component was considered "problematic".
 Neither the nuclear plant's operators nor the manufacturer of the affected component responded to the news agency's request for comment.
-The boiler was later found to be a deaerator, which removes dissolved oxygen from water by heating it.
+Later clarification revealed that the "boiler" was a deaerator vessel, which removes dissolved oxygen from water by heating it.

 In January 2018 commissioning was rescheduled, with commercial operation expected in late 2018 and 2019.
 This was the third delay in two years, involving a further deferral of 5 billion yuan (US$770 million).
 It was estimated that the plant’s investment cost would rise to between 22 and 23 yuan per watt from an originally budgeted 14 yuan.

-On April 9, 2018, the Official Letter of Approving the Initial Fuel Loading of the first unit of the Taishan Nuclear Power Plant was issued by the National Nuclear Safety Administration (NNSA).
-Taishan Unit 1 began fuel loading at 18:18 on April 10, marking the beginning of fuel loading of the first reactor using the third-generation nuclear power technology EPR.
+On 9 April 2018, the Official Letter of Approving the Initial Fuel Loading of the first unit of the Taishan Nuclear Power Plant was issued by the National Nuclear Safety Administration (NNSA).
+Taishan Unit 1 began fuel loading at 18:18 on 10 April, marking the beginning of fuel loading of the first reactor using the third-generation nuclear power technology EPR.

 Operations

-First criticality was achieved at Taishan Unit 1 on June 6, 2018.
+First criticality was achieved at Taishan Unit 1 on 6 June 2018.

-On June 29, 2018, Taishan 1 was connected to the grid.
+On 29 June 2018, Taishan 1 was connected to the grid.

-It became the first EPR to enter commercial operation on December 13, 2018.
+It became the first EPR to enter commercial operation on 13 December 2018.

-On March 2, 2021, the Chinese NNSA reported that a "level 0" incident occurred on February 21, which caused Unit 1 to SCRAM automatically.
-Post-accident investigation revealed the cause of the SCRAM to be a technician accidentally shorting a circuit during an onsite investigation of a slight under-voltage of a 10kV power supply.
+On 2 March 2021, the Chinese NNSA reported that a INES level 0 event (defined as a deviation from normal operation with no safety significance) occurred on 21 February, which triggered an automatic emergency shutdown (a SCRAM) of Unit 1.
+Post-incident investigation revealed the cause of the SCRAM to be a technician accidentally shorting a circuit during an onsite investigation of a slight under-voltage of a 10kV power supply.
 To prevent this accident from occurring in the future, all nuclear power plants were ordered to revise operating procedures to improve reliability and maintainability of similar power supplies.

-On April 11, 2021, the Chinese NNSA reported that another level 0 incident occurred on April 5, resulting in the unexpected release of radioactive gas into the atmosphere.
+On 11 April 2021, the Chinese NNSA reported that another level 0 incident occurred on 5 April, resulting in the unexpected release of radioactive gas into the atmosphere.
 Post-accident investigation calculated the amount of radioactive release to contribute to 0.00044% of annual limit, well within safety parameters.